-Global shares slip as Iran tensions loom
+Global shares, oil slip as Iran tensions in focus

 Iran denies being responsible and has warned any retaliatory attack targeting it will result in an “all-out war.”

-With all that percolating, U.S. crude oil added 38 cents to $58.47 a barrel in electronic trading on the New York Mercantile Exchange.
-On Friday, it lost 10 cents to $58.09 a barrel.

-Brent crude, the international standard, picked up 31 cents to $63.51 per barrel.
+U.S. crude oil shed 29 cents to $57.80 a barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, the international standard, dropped $1.26 to $63.02 per barrel.

-“Saudi Arabia is struggling to revive its oil production back to its previous level.
-Aramco’s executives are determined to do whatever it takes and this includes paying premium rates to workers and for the equipment for the repair work.
-The strength in the oil price is primarily due to the pessimism around Saudi oil production,” Naeem Aslam of ThinkMarkets said in a commentary.

 In Asian trading, the Shanghai Composite index skidded 1.0% to 2,977.08, while Hong Kong’s Hang Seng fell 0.8% to 26,223.83 after yet another weekend of violent protests.